yichousun/Spring2022_CS249_GNN/Course_Project/Group13_Dissimilar_Nodes_Improves_Graph_Active_Learning/DS-AGE/README.md

 # DS-AGE

-This code is modified based on the AGE algorithm proposed in https://arxiv.org/abs/1705.05085 using GCN model
+This code is modified based on the AGE algorithm proposed in https://arxiv.org/abs/1705.05085 using GCN model.

 ## Dependencies